IBSim/VirtualLab/docs/source/examples/lfa.rst

 We would like to create images of the simulation we have run using **ParaVis**.
 Given that we want to compare the 3 simulations it is essential that all are plotted using the same temperature range for the colour bar.

-Up until now the post-processing carried out has been for each simulation individually as we've used *PostAsterFile* within ``Sim``, however sometimes we will need access to multiple sets of results simultaneously, e.g. for comparison.
+Up until now the post-processing carried out has been for each simulation individually as we've used *PostAsterFile* within ``Sim``, however sometimes we will need access to multiple sets of results simultaneously, e.g., for comparison.

 This is possible using the `VirtualLab.DA <../runsim/runfile.html#virtuallab-da>`_ Method.
 This is primarily used to analyse data collected from simulations, where machine learning could be used to gain insight, for example.